bman46/SSH-DOS/README.md

             });
 uses a do while statement that repeatedly connects and issues commands to the target.
 This loop is killed by the stop button which then kills the worker; therefore, stopping the loop.

-## Disclaimer:

-This tool is released for educational purposes only.

-Software is AS IS and i cannnot guarentee correct functionality.

-You may not use this software for any illegal or unethical purpose; including activities which would give rise to criminal or civil liability.

-Under no event shall the Licensor be responsible for the activities, or any misdeeds, conducted by the Licensee.

 ## Usage:

 Download most recent release and then fill in the input fields.